DocX/docker-curator-cron/README.md

 # Curator CRON task in Docker

 Dockerized version of Elasticsearch Curator run as CRON daily task.
-Useful for production deployment to manage time-based indices.
+Useful for production, maintanence-free, deployment to manage time-based indices.

 ## Why this image